IIIF/api/source/api/presentation/3.0/index.md

 ##### content

-The resources associated with a Canvas are given in the `content` property of the Canvas.
+The resources associated with a Canvas via Annotations are given in the `content` property of the Canvas.
+Each resource in the list is an AnnotationPage, and can either be embedded or referenced via its `id` and `type`.

 * A Canvas _SHOULD_ have one or more AnnotationPages in the `content` property.